jatinmandav/Neural-Machine-Translation/README.md

 German - English translation dataset is downloaded from [Tab-delimited Bilingual Sentence Pairs](http://www.manythings.org/anki/).

-First a [CSV file](english-german-dataset.csv) generated using `preprocess.py` for easy management and access.
+First a [CSV file](dataset/english-spanish-dataset.csv) generated using `preprocess.py` for easy management and access.

-Dataset is divided in following size randomly:
+During training, dataset is divided randomly in 7:3 ratio.
- - Training Size: 138876 sentence pairs (90% of Training dataset)
- - Validation Size: 15430 sentence pairs (10% of Training dataset)
- - Testing Size: 38576 sentence pairs (20% of total dataset)

 ### Embeddings

-The embedding layer of the network is initialized first with pre-trained embedding trained using Word2Vec (skipgram model) on [english-german-dataset.csv](dataset/english-german-dataset.csv) to improve the overall performance of the network.
+The embedding layer of the network is initialized first with pre-trained embedding trained using Word2Vec (skipgram model) on [english-spanish-dataset.csv](dataset/english-spanish-dataset.csv) to improve the overall performance of the network.

-Vocabulary Size:
- - English: 15711
- - German: 33161

 You can find trained embedding under "RELEASES" section.